whalderman/search-quality-rater-guidelines-tldr/docs/page-quality-rating-guideline/low-quality-pages.md

 If a page has one or more of the following characteristics, the **Low** rating applies:

-- *An inadequate level of Expertise, Authoritativeness, and Trustworthiness (E-A-T).*
+- *An inadequate level of Expertise, Authoritativeness, and Trustworthiness (E‑A‑T).*
 - The quality of the MC is low.
 - There is an unsatisfying amount of MC for the purpose of the page.
 - The title of the MC is exaggerated or shocking.